Lifelong Learning in the NLI

 Adult Learning Courses in conjunction with UCD

 Our cultural partnership with UCD will continue with another series of learning opportunities in 2016.
-The popular courses in Irish History and literature will again be part of the programme.
-Full details will be available on the library website and on the UCD Adult Education website:
+The popular courses in Irish History and literature are again be part of the programme, to be followed in May with a course introducing the work of Samuel Beckett run over 4 Tuesday mornings.